Palak paneer: Serving

 Palak paneer is served hot with a side dish such as roti, naan, parathas, makki ki roti, or boiled rice.
 It can also be served with onions on the side for a more traditional approach.

-In recent years, fusion variations of palak paneer have been offered.
+Fusion variations of palak paneer have been offered.
 In July 2020, a Bangalore-based food blogger posted her variation of palak paneer idli.
 The dish sparked conversation on Twitter and Instagram about the unusual combination of these two North and South Indian dishes.